Reform mathematics: Controversy

 A common misconception was that reform educators did not want children to learn the standard methods of arithmetic.
 As the NCTM Focal Points made clear, such methods were still the ultimate goal, but reformers believed that conceptual understanding should come first.
 Reform educators believed that such understanding is best pursued by first allowing children to attempt to solve problems using their own understanding and methods.
-Eventually, under guidance from the teacher, students eventually arrive at an understanding of standard methods.
+Eventually, under guidance from the teacher, students arrive at an understanding of standard methods.
 Even the controversial NCTM Standards of 1989 did not call for abandoning standard algorithms, but instead recommended a decreased emphasis on complex paper-and-pencil computation drills, and an increased emphasis on mental computation, estimation skills, thinking strategies for mastering basic facts, and conceptual understanding of arithmetic operations.

 During the peak of the controversy in the 1990s, unfavorable terminology for reform mathematics appeared in press and web articles, including Where's the math?, anti-math, math for dummies, rainforest algebra, math for women and minorities, and new new math.
 Most of these critical terms refer to the 1989 Standards rather than the PSSM.

 Beginning in 2011, most states adopted the Common Core Standards, which attempted to incorporate reform ideas, rigor (introducing ideas at a younger age), and a leaner math curriculum.